kakembohenri/familytree-ui/README.md

-Certainly!
-Here's a **complete, single-block README** for your frontend including everything up to and beyond the Development Server section, all in one big copy for easy use:

 # 🧬 Family Tree Manager – Frontend

 This is the frontend application for the Family Tree Manager — a web interface for creating and managing family trees.